- About us

 What we do

 The Adult Migrant English Program (AMEP) provides English language tuition to eligible new migrants and humanitarian entrants.
-The AMEP aims to assist you learn English so you can to successfully settle and participate in social and work situations in Australia.
+The AMEP aims to assist you to learn English so you can successfully settle and participate in social and work situations in Australia.
 In the Northern Territory, courses are offered at the following CDU campuses: Darwin, Palmerston and Alice Springs.

-Distance Learning is also available if you are unable to attend classes.
+Distance Learning is available if you are unable to attend classes.
 When you study in AMEP you will have access to the University library and computer labs.
 At Casuarina campus, you can access the after-class study facilities.

 The Adult Migrant English Program (AMEP) is funded by the Australian Government Department of Education and Training.

 For more information on the AMEP, please visit the Department of Education and Training.